On This Page

-- Cultural Heritage: The park includes Kootenai Indian routes to the plains over North Kananaskis and Palliser passes.
+- Cultural Heritage: The park includes routes used by Indigenous people to the plains over North Kananaskis and Palliser passes.
 Preliminary archaeological surveys have located two archaeological sites at the Middle Fork of the White River.
 There was also early European exploration over North Kananaskis Pass and down the Palliser River by Warre and Vavasour (1845), the Sinclair Settlers (1854), and the Palliser Expedition (1858-59).

 - Conservation: Height of the Rockies Park contributes to the ecological integrity and viability of the large block of national and provincial parks extending along the spine of the Rocky Mountains There are numerous small lakes and outstanding natural features, including the Palliser River, the Middle Fork of the White River, the Limestone Lakes plateau, Conner Lakes, and the Royal Group of mountains.

 - Wildlife: The Height of Rockies contains high concentrations of elk, mule deer, bighorn sheep, moose, cougar, black and grizzly bears and exceptional numbers of mountain goats.
 The Connor Lakes are a significant source of eggs for the Kootenay Hatchery’s native cutthroat stocking program.

 The approved Elk Lakes and Height of the Rockies Management Plan Because of the large size of the file, the plan is divided into twelve separate files for ease of access.